feaselkl/Developing-Machine-Learning-Services/PITCHME.md

 ### Wrapping Up

-SQL Server Machine Learning Services offers the ability to operationalize R or Python effectively.
-It won't work perfectly in all circumstances, but can serve as a nice way to bring machine learning models to production.
+SQL Server Machine Learning Services offers the ability to operationalize R or Python effectively and can serve as a nice way to bring machine learning models to production.

 To learn more, go here:  <a href="http://csmore.info/on/mlservicesdev">http://CSmore.info/on/mlservicesdev</a>